jrnewton/tapedeck-api/README.md

 The root [package.json](package.json) contains

-- editor settings
+- editor settings and related dev-dependencies
-- dev-dependencies and npm scripts used to lint/build/test all functions.

 Each function

 - resides in it's own directory under ./function/
-- has it's own package file with runtime dependencies
+- has it's own package file with runtime dependencies and dev-dependencies used to test/lint.